saltedseacorn/breaking_demeter/README.md

 ### An obnoxious (and mostly useless) study in the (im)proper selection of nested classes and collections

-**Disclaimer**: Before engaging with these tests, you must agree that you will abide by the Law of Demeter at all times, or whenever possible.
+**Disclaimer**: Before engaging with these tests, you must agree that *outside of these tests* you will abide by the Law of Demeter at all times, or whenever possible.
 This test breaks the Law of Demeter many, many times.

 Why then are we breaking a perfectly sound and just law?